 PlayStation 5: SSD storage

 In real terms, streaming is apparently so fast that a game can load all the graphics and textures behind an online player faster than the player can run around.
+In a recent hands-on demo, Japanese gamers reported that players could restart after dying in the "blink of an eye".

 As Brian Horton, creative director of Marvel’s Spider-Man: Miles Morales, recently commented, the PS5's "near-instant" loading times will allow game developers to create ultra-detailed 4K scenes – without fear of keeping users waiting.